CassPort Login

 Design reviews were well-received, and stakeholders approved the updated designs to move forward into development.
 I facilitated the design handoff to the Lead Developer, ensuring documentation, component specs, and accessibility considerations were clearly outlined.
 Implementation is scheduled to begin before the end of 2025, marking the next step in bringing the improved experience to production.

 This project was straightforward yet highly impactful, as it focused on the very first step customers take when accessing the CassPort suite of applications.
 The redesigned experience not only allows marketing messages to appear more frequently but also better supports first-time users as they engage with the platform.
+I'm also pleased with the visual design improvements and tabbing order which will help users feel that the portal is more modern and reliable.

 Through this work, I gained a deeper understanding of Cass’s validation services and the unique challenge of layering modern design and interaction patterns on top of legacy systems exposed to external users.
 Looking ahead, the experience could be further enhanced by rendering marketing messages in HTML with active links, enabling users to seamlessly navigate to event or campaign pages.